pranaynigam-07/Speakeasy-AI/README.md

-# SpeakEasy: Multi-Functional TTS and Blog-to-Audio App
+# SpeakEasyAI: Multi-Functional TTS App

 SpeakEasy is a versatile, user-friendly application designed to empower mute individuals and assist anyone with text-to-speech (TTS), blog-to-audio, and translation functionalities.
 Built using Python and popular libraries like Tkinter, gTTS, and Google Translate API, SpeakEasy provides accessibility and convenience in communication.